How-to Guide - Configuring Promotions

 Fee Override

-Rewards the customer by applying a promotional fixed selling price or discount percentage to a Fee Product Item (such as shipping, delivery, or installation fees).
-Enter either a selling price in Reward Value or a discount percentage in Reward Rate with the appropriate Rounding Rule:
+Applies a promotional fixed selling price or discount percentage to a Fee Product Item (e.g. shipping, delivery, or installation fees).

 This completes the Item Set Promotion Types configuration.

-All Item Set Promotions use the same form to define the qualification Threshold.
-Select the Threshold Type from the dropdown and enter the desired Threshold Value:
+All Item Set Promotions use the same form to define qualification thresholds.
+Select the Threshold tab within the Item Set editing screen.

 | Threshold Type | Description |